renggli/dart-data/README.md

 The matrix decomposition algorithms are a direct port of the [JAMA: A Java Matrix Package](https://math.nist.gov/javanumerics/jama/) released under public domain.

 Some of the distributions and special functions are a port of the [JavaScript Statistical Library](https://github.com/jstat/jstat) released under MIT.

+The Levenberg-Marquardt least squares curve fitting is a port of [levenberg-marquardt](https://github.com/mljs/levenberg-marquardt) released under MIT.